notExotiss/am-tutoring/FIREBASE_SETUP.md

 If you prefer a simpler setup for testing, use the simplified version below:

-**Simplified Version (Less Secure, for Testing):**
+**Simplified Version (RECOMMENDED FOR NOW - Use This First):**

-For easier testing, you can use this simpler version that allows all authenticated users to read/write:
+For easier testing and to get things working immediately, use this simpler version that allows all authenticated users to read/write:

 ```javascript
 rules_version = '2';